PetoLau/jekyll-now/research.md

 ---

 ## PhD. thesis
-I am currently working on my dissertation (i.e. PhD. thesis) at the [Faculty of Informatics and Information Technologies](http://www.fiit.stuba.sk/en.html?page_id=749), Slovak University of Technology in Bratislava.
-My supervisor is associate professor [Mária Lucká](https://scholar.google.sk/citations?user=1bQwDSgAAAAJ&hl=sk&oi=ao).
-The theme of the thesis is about improving forecasting accuracy of electricity load through the cluster analysis of consumers (or prosumers) and time series representations.
-I am focusing on three interesting areas of data mining:
+I defended my dissertation (i.e. PhD. thesis) at the [Faculty of Informatics and Information Technologies](http://www.fiit.stuba.sk/en.html?page_id=749), Slovak University of Technology in Bratislava, in July 2018.
+My supervisor was associate professor [Mária Lucká](https://scholar.google.sk/citations?user=1bQwDSgAAAAJ&hl=sk&oi=ao).
+The theme of the thesis was about improving forecasting accuracy of electricity load through the cluster analysis of consumers (or prosumers) and time series representations (see extended abstract of my thesis: [Improving Forecasting Accuracy Through the Influence of Time Series Representations and Clustering](http://acmbulletin.fiit.stuba.sk/abstracts/laurinec2018.pdf)).
+I had focused on three interesting areas of data mining:

   * **Time series analysis**
   * **Clustering**